 The MRUFC consistently provides the vast majority of players to the VRU junior representative sides and some of these players have gone on to play representative schoolboys rugby for Australia.

 Many of the great names of Victorian rugby were proud members of the Rams throughout its halcyon days of the late 70's through to the late 80's.
 This success from these great teams has been mirrored in recent times by current teams.

 The MRUFC is sometimes referred to as the United Nations of rugby and proudly boasts over 19 nationalities in its teams today.
 This makes for a great social environment.
 The majority of the players are from New Zealand, the Pacific Islands and the United Kingdom.

-It is one of only two clubs in the VRU competition that can boast its own dedicated rugby grounds and, with recent refurbishment to both the playing surfaces (including the addition of a 3rd pitch) and significant building renovations the club is able to boast a first class facility.
+It is one of only two clubs in the VRU competition that can boast its own dedicated rugby grounds and, with recent refurbishment to both the playing surfaces and significant building renovations the club is able to boast a first class facility.